Yongnam : Issue Of Conversion Shares And Cancellation Of Bonds Pursuant To Conversion | MarketScreener

 2. Principal Amount of Bonds Outstanding and Resultant Share Capital of the Company

-Immediately before the Third Conversion, an aggregate of S$8,240,000 in principal amount of the Bonds had been issued to the Subscribers that remains outstanding.
+Immediately before the Fourth Conversion, an aggregate of S$7,740,000 in principal amount of the Bonds had been issued to the Subscribers that remains outstanding.

 The Company will continue to keep shareholders updated and release announcements relating to the convertible bonds (including any material developments and progress made) as may be appropriate from time to time.